sabertazimi/hust-lab/proj5/README.md

 /* } */
 ```

-## Robust
+### Robust

-use Error and try/catch to handle exception
+*   use Error and try/catch to handle exception
+*   behavior test with should and mocha

 ## License